Garrison-Qu/The_Math_Repo/README.md

 <h2>Sustainability & Contribution</h2>
 <p>
 This project is designed to be <strong>sustainable and community-maintained</strong>.
+However, it remains closed source during testing on a pre-release version.
 Future contributors can add problems by following a shared template:
 </p>
 <ol>